clicalmani/tonka/docs/middleware.md

 ### Global Middleware

-If you want a middleware to run during every HTTP request to your application, you may append it to the global middleware stack in your application's `app/Http/kernel.php` file:
+If you want a middleware to run during every HTTP request to your application within a route file, you may append it to the global middleware stack in your application's `app/Http/kernel.php` file:

 ```php
 /**